 When you aren’t with your partner for much of the time it can be hard to be romantic.
-There are lots of little things that you can do to brighten up your partners’ day.
-Injecting a little bit of romance can often really help to make things easier.
+There are lots of little things that you can do to brighten up your partner's day.
+A little bit of romance can help you both feel connected.

 Send a letter

-As old-fashioned as it may seem in the days of the internet and text messages, sending a letter can be both romantic and therapeutic.
+Yes, sending a letter is old-fashioned but that's really the point.
 Take the time to sit down and write your partner a letter telling them how you are feeling, what you have been doing, how much you are looking forward to seeing them, and so on.
 You will find it helps you to get these feelings out and your partner will enjoy reading them.